Forensic Psychiatric Assessments in Australia

 The term ‘forensic’ in English is derived from the Latin word ‘forensis’ – meaning “of the forum”.
 In Ancient Rome, the ‘forum’ was the place within the city where disputes were resolved.
 A forensic psychiatrist can play an important role in assisting a Court or Tribunal to settle a dispute that may be related to a mental disorder, by way of a forensic psychiatric assessment.

-Forensic training equips the psychiatrist to better understand the distinction between usual therapeutic roles and the forensic or occupational expert role.
-It also equips the forensic psychiatrist with particular skills in assessment, formulation and communication of expert opinions in medicolegal contexts.
+There is additional education required to become a forensic psychiatrist, so a forensic psychiatrist is a psychiatrist who has completed subspecialty training.
+Forensic training gives psychiatrists the ability to understand the distinction between usual therapeutic roles and the forensic or occupational expert role.
+It also equips the forensic psychiatrist with particular skills in assessment, formulation, and communication of expert opinions in medicolegal contexts.

 Book a psychiatric assessment